 Documents to submit after admission

-You will be requested to post the following documents as certified copies to the admission office in Leipzig by the end of August (the address will be announced with the admission letter):
+You will be requested to post the following documents to Leipzig University by mid-August (the address will be announced with the admission letter).

-- Certified copy or original copy of high school diploma (secondary school leaving certificate, e.g. Baccalaureate, A Levels) or equivalent or equivalent (AND certified translation into English, if the document is not issued in English or German)
+- Simple copy of high school diploma (secondary school leaving certificate, e.g. Baccalaureate, A Levels) or equivalent or equivalent (AND certified translation into English or German, if the document is not issued in English or German)

-- Certified copy or original copy of official high school transcripts (AND certified translation into English, if the document is not issued in English or German)
+- Simple copy of official high school transcripts (AND certified translation into English or German, if the document is not issued in English or German)

-- Certified copy or original copy of university diplomas (evidence of all completed degrees (e.g. Bachelor’s, Master’s, Diplom) (AND certified translation into English, if the document is not issued in English or German)
+- Simple copy of university diplomas (evidence of all completed degrees (e.g. Bachelor’s, Master’s, Diplom) (AND certified translation into English or German, if the document is not issued in English or German

-- Certified copy or original copy of official transcripts from your university (AND certified translation, if the document is not issued in English or German
+- Simple copy of official transcripts from your university (AND certified translation, if the document is not issued in English or German

-As indicated above, some documents must be included as certified copies and certified translations in English AND in the original language.
-Documents issued in English or German must be included as certified copies only.
+As indicated above, some documents must be included as certified translations in English or Geman AND the original language.

-Applicants who earned their university degree in China are requested to submit an additional certificate from the Akademische Prüfungsstelle Peking (APS).
-For further information, visit: http://www.aps.org.cn
+Applicants who earned their educational certificates in China are requested to submit an additional certificate from the Akademische Prüfstelle Peking (APS).
+For further information, visit:

-Applicants who earned their university degree in Vietnam are requested to submit an additional certificate from the Akademische Prüfstelle Hanoi (APS).
+Applicants who earned their educational certificates in Vietnam are requested to submit an additional certificate from the Akademische Prüfstelle Hanoi (APS).
 For further information, visit:

-Applicants who earned their university degree in India are requested to submit an additional certificate from the Akademische Prüfstelle (APS) India.
+Applicants who earned their educational certificates in India are requested to submit an additional certificate from the Akademische Prüfstelle (APS) India.
 For further information, visit: